 However, what about if you have leftover corn on the cob from last night’s dinner?

 Is it possible to reheat it and still enjoy the same delicious taste and texture as when you first had it?
 Well, yes, it is absolutely possible.
+There are many different way which corn on the cob can be reheated.
 Read on as we share with you the best ways to reheat corn on the cob.

 As with most leftovers, the quickest way to reheat corn on the cob is in the microwave.